Most Asked

 Dr. Munn’s Professional Disclaimer includes national and local support resources for urgent concerns.

-Telehealth can reduce barriers such as commuting, scheduling stress, and time away from work, school, or family.
-It offers the same thoughtful, collaborative therapy process while allowing clients to engage in care from a space that already feels familiar and comfortable.
+Telehealth also removes common barriers to care, such as commuting, traffic, scheduling stress, and time away from work, school, or family.
+You still receive thoughtful, collaborative therapy, but from a familiar space that may help you feel more relaxed, grounded, and able to fully engage.

 Yes.
 Dr. Munn provides parent training and wellness trainings for schools and organizations.
 These workshops may focus on topics such as adolescent development, trauma, emotional regulation, and skills that support more effective parenting and caregiving.